UCB-Econ-148/sp24/syllabus.md

 In addition to lectures and labs, we will host several office hours a week.
 In office hours, you'll get a chance to ask questions about and work with your peers on assignments.
 You are also very welcome to ask about course logistics and lecture materials.
 We highly recommend attending office hours if you feel like you need help and/or clarification on any assignments or materials.

 Furthermore, you're encouraged to ask and answer questions about assignments and concepts on Ed.
-Make a private post if you want to post your code for debugging.
+As a reminder, Ed will be a student-run forum this semester and you are expected to answer questions on Ed.

 <br>

 ### Exams

-We will have an in-class midterm on **March 10th** that covers the first half of the course materials.
-The midterm is worth 15% of your total grade.
+We will have an in-class midterm that covers the first half of the course materials. <!-- The midterm is worth 15% of your total grade. -->

-The final exam will be on **May 9th** and it will be cumulative.
-The final is worth 25% of your total grade.

 More relevant logistics for exams will be announced on Ed.

 ---